Mona Sahlin: Social Democratic Party leadership

 After the Social Democratic defeat in the 2006 election, Göran Persson announced his retirement as party leader on the election night.
 Mona Sahlin was mentioned as a possible successor, but not considered to be the most likely candidate.
 Both Margot Wallström and Carin Jämtin received stronger support amongst local and regional party organisations.
 Ulrica Messing was also mentioned as a possible candidate.
 Wallström, Jämtin and Messing declared however that they would not stand for the post and instead supported Sahlin, leaving Mona Sahlin as the only serious candidate.
 On 18 January, she was officially asked by the party's Election Committee to stand as party leader, and accepted.
 On 17 March, she was unanimously elected at the extra party congress in Stockholm.

 In January 2007, support for the new centre-right government of Sweden had dropped greatly in the polls, which showed the left bloc (including the Green Party) as having much stronger support.
 This provided Mona Sahlin, as leader of the biggest opposition party, with excellent opportunities to lead the opposition against the PM Fredrik Reinfeldt.
 By April 2009, however, the support had waned and a Demoskop poll published in Expressen showed that the four-party Alliance claimed a combined 50 percent voter support while the Sahlin-led opposition had 45.2 percent.
 Later the same month a Sifo poll showed that merely 27 percent of Swedes were confident or extremely confident in her leadership ability, while the public confidence in Reinfeldt was measured at 60 percent.

 Mona Sahlin (second from the right) and the top Social Democratic Party candidates for the European Parliament elections in 2009.

 Mona Sahlin is often described as a scion of the party's more moderate members, and a number of left-wing party members criticised her candidacy for party leader.
 Much of this criticism was silenced in January 2007 when the chairman of the Trade Union Confederation, Wanja Lundby-Wedin, expressed full support for Sahlin as well as several powerful party districts around the country.
 One of her key initiatives was the formation of the Red-Green alliance between the Social Democrats and the Green Party to counter the move to pare back the social welfare system and privatize state-owned assets.
+She is also widely hailed for having been a LGBTQ ally.